cometicon/cometicon.github.io/_pages/cv.md

 ## Work experience
 * 2019-Pres.
 Anatoscope, Inria, team Morpheo
-  * R&D engineer (anatomical simulations, modeling) for industrial studies
   * Ph.D project (CIFRE) with Anatoscope, Inria team Morpheo and Grenoble Hospital.
 More details in the page [PhD](/phd/).
+I've also been involved in industrial projects.

 * 2017-2018 Inria, team Beagle
   * Software developer at Inria, team Beagle